exercism/python/concepts/itertools/about.md

 ('A', 'x') ('A', 'y') ('B', 'x') ('B', 'y') ('C', 'x') ('C', 'y') ('D', 'x') ('D', 'y')
 ```

-Here is an example of doing it wihout `product()`.
+Here is an example of doing it without `product()`.
-It looks similliar to the last example but since we have two iterables we need to nest the for loops.
+It looks similar to the last example but since we have two iterables we need to nest the for loops.
-Even though the proudct is given repeat=1.
+Even though the product is given repeat=1.
-The reasson to why it is only 2 for loops earlier was because we only had one iterable.
+The reason to why it is only 2 for loops earlier was because we only had one iterable.
 If we had two iterables and gave it repeat=2 we would need 4 for loops.
 Since 2 \* 2 = 4.